 Although a coin collector will spend time and effort to organize their collection, the numismatist will move beyond organizing his or her coin collection.
 The numismatist will spend time researching the history of the coin and the history of the society around the time the coin was minted.
 Many books have been written about coins ranging from ancient coins to modern United States coins.
-Additionally, there are many online resources that can provide you with the history of your coins.
+Additionally, many online resources can provide you with the history of your coins.

 This historical insight adds personal value to the collecting journey for the numismatist.
-If you think about it, when you hold a coin you are "holding history in your hand."
-A United States coin that was minted in the late 1700s may have been used by one of the patriots that led the Revolutionary War.
-In fact some coins can be traced back to Benjamin Franklin.
+If you think about it, when you hold a coin, you are "holding history in your hand."
+A United States coin that was minted in the late 1700s may have been used by one of the Patriots that led the Revolutionary War.
+In fact, some coins can be traced back to Benjamin Franklin.

 Research is an integral part of becoming a numismatist.
 One way to know if you have advanced from a coin collector into a numismatist is if you have more books on coins, then you have coins.
 Building a numismatic library that focuses on the types of coins that you collect will start you on your path to becoming a true numismatist.